snakemake/snakemake/docs/executor_tutorial/google_lifesciences.rst

       - pysam =0.15.0

-Notice that we reference this `environment.yml` file in the Snakefile below.
+Notice that we reference this `environment.yaml` file in the Snakefile below.
 Importantly, if you were optimizing a pipeline, you would likely have a folder "envs" with more than one environment specification, one for each step.
 This workflow uses the same environment (with many dependencies) instead of this strategy to minimize the number of files for you.

-The Snakefile then has the following content.
+The Snakefile (also included in the repository) then has the following content.
 It's important to note that we have not customized this file from the basic tutorial to hard code any storage.
 We will be telling snakemake to use the remote bucket as storage instead of the local filesystem.